Me: Oh hi ... I'd like to book a room in a good hotel in Aberdeen for about a week.

 TAL: I understand Sir ...
 That's a double room for a week commencing the 12th of next month for yourself and Maurice.
 Will there be anything else Sir?

 Me: Eh ... yes ... does the hotel have room service?
 Can we order beakfast and other meals to be delivered to our room?
 We'd rather stay in the room most of the time.

 TAL: Yes Sir.
 There will be a menue in your room and you can phone your order which will be delivered at any time day or night.
 Some guests prefer to have a meal at all hours, like two in the morning, for example.
 This hotel will deliver any meal you wish to your room at any time for you and Maurice to enjoy.

 Me: That sounds great ...
 One more thing.
 Will they also deliver bones?

 Me: Yes... raw bones, for Maurice.

 TAL: I don't understand Sir.

 Me: Maurice prefers raw bones before his performance.

 TAL: I still don't understand Sir.

 Me: We're in Aberdeen for the sheep dog trials.
+You know ... like in the film Babe, the pig who wanted to be a sheep dog.
+Maurice is my sheep dog.
 We're coming incognito.
 We'll enter the trials in the last possible moment.
 That's why we'll stay in the hotel room for as long as possible.
 Maurice is a champion sheepdog, and any news of his entrance in the show will affect the betting odds, you see.